lucianoschillagi/Virtual-Tourist/Virtual Tourist/README.md

 # Virtual Tourist

-**Summary:**

-This application was created purposely for the *"Udacity iOS Developer Nanodegree"*.
-This project firmed up my knowledge on creating an application that allows users to search for photos in different locations.

-Virtual Tourist
 Summary:

 This application was created purposely for the Udacity iOS Developer Nanodegree.
 This project firmed up my knowledge on creating anapplication that allows users to search for photos in different locations.